On this page:

 - Allow you to participate in interactive features of our service, when you choose to do so.

 Information about our users is an important part of our business and we are not in the business of selling our users’ personal information to others.
 Reach shares users’ personal information as described below.

 4.1 We share your information with

-- Organisation Users – we may share your name with registered organisation to follow up on placement outcomes where you have made an application to that organisation.
+- Organisation users – We may share your name with registered organisations to follow up on placement outcomes where you have made an application to that organisation.